manuel-di-iorio/unique-engine/docs/docs/intro.md

 3. Create an object and add it to your room.

-4. Turn on the "Enable viewports" in your room view settings
+4. Turn on "Enable viewports" in your room view settings

 ---